pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/ErrorMessages.md

 Although the error type thrown by the parsers that ship in this library is currently internal, and so should be thought of as opaque, it is still possible to throw your own errors.
-Your errors will automatically be reformatted and contextualized to show exactly where in the input the error occured.
+Your errors will automatically be reformatted and contextualized to show exactly where the error occurred.

 For example, suppose we wanted a parser that only parsed the digits 0-9 from the beginning of a string and transformed it into an integer.
-This is subtly different from `Int.parser()` which allows for negative numbers.
+This is subtly different from `Int.parser()` which supports negative numbers, exponential formatting, and more.

 Constructing a `Digits` parser is easy enough, and we can introduce a custom struct error for customizing the message displayed: